Subscribe Edible San Diego

 1) Increased demand

-2) As my San Diego Temperature page does show a clear increase in temperature over the long term, this means that the rate evaporation is increasing, which in turn increases the demand for irrigation (note: more research here is needed)
+2) My San Diego Temperature page shows a clear increase in temperature over the long term.
+This means that the rate evaporation is increasing, which in turn increases the demand for irrigation (note: more research here is needed)

-3) Warmer temperatures causes more participation to fall as rain instead of snow over the mountains, and with a reduced snow pack there are reduced snow melts available to feed some reservoirs during the dry season.
+3) Warmer temperatures cause more precipitation to fall as rain instead of snow over the mountains, and with a reduced snow pack there are reduced snow melts available to feed some reservoirs during the dry season.

 San Diego average annual rainfall by decade in inches.